Non-Invasive Data Governance: Why Should You Care About It?

 3. Establishing a data governance office (DGO)

-While NIDG is non-invasive, a centralized body like a DGO can help coordinate and guide the program.
+While NDG is non-invasive, a centralized body like a DGO can help coordinate and guide the program.
 The DGO can develop policies, offer guidance, coordinate among different departments, and track the progress of the governance initiative.

 4. Recognizing and formalizing existing roles